 by Michelle L. Woodward

-Generally speaking, late nineteenth-century photography worldwide may at first appear to have a uniformity of style, an easily recognized “look.”
+Generally speaking, late nineteenth-century photography worldwide may at first appear to have a uniformity of style, an easily recognized look.
 There are certainly characteristics of photographs made in this period that are broadly consistent, such as the sharp focus and minute detail provided by the use of large glass plate negatives.
-There was also a widespread interest in cataloging people according to ethnic group or occupation as well as commonalties in the use of studio backdrops, props, and poses.3 However, upon closer inspection, it becomes clear that there are also significant variations in visual conventions and style across national boundaries and within them.
-Describing these variations and understanding their historical context reveals how representational practices are shaped by cross-cultural interactions, social context, politics, commercial considerations, and personal and group identities.
+There was also a widespread interest in cataloging people according to ethnic group or occupation as well as commonalties in the use of studio backdrops, props, and poses.
+However, a deeper study of photographic practices shows that the meaning and use of common conventions varied across national boundaries as well as within them.

 Photography and European desires